JHolderguru/vagrant101/README.md

  This structure transforms the way that teams work together and the way that software is built by bridging the gap between “dev” and “ops” and applying effective DevOps tools to mitigate data silos.
 Overall, a DevOps environment increases visibility to reduce the risk of uncertainty, improves error and bug detection and mitigates bottlenecks and waste in the development process.

+#### Advantages of Cloud
+Where in the past, people would run applications or programs from software downloaded on a physical computer or server in their building,which would also require high maintainance like cleaning security and if it went down business would stop.
+However cloud computing allows people access to the same kinds of applications through the internet without the hustle of cleaning or security or worrying about it breaking.Cloud providers have come a long way to provide, Flexibility, Disaster Recovery, Automatic software updates, Capital-expenditure Free, Increased collaboration, Work from anywhere, Security, Competitiveness, Environmentally friendly

 #### Dev Environment
 A development environment is a collection of procedures and tools for developing, testing and debugging an application or program.